Reflecting on North Lawndale's past, and looking towards its future

 1999 - Small Grants Committee

-In 1999, the Small Grants Committee was founded with support by the Steans Family Foundation with the mission to regrant funds to the community.
-Grantees included North Lawndale Community Newspaper, North Lawndale Employment Network, YMEN, and many others.
+In 1999, the Small Grants Committee was founded, with support by the Steans Family Foundation, to regrant funds to the community.
+Grantees included North Lawndale Community News, North Lawndale Employment Network, YMEN, and many others.

 2010 - NLHCS